History of the Portland Trail Blazers: 1996–2000: Wallace & Pippen

-The Jailblazers: 2000-2003
+2000–2003: The Jail Blazers

 In 2000 offseason, Brian Grant was traded to the Miami Heat in a three-team deal, which brought Shawn Kemp from the Cleveland Cavaliers to the Blazers, reuniting Whitsitt with Kemp.
 Management and coaching staff expressed a worry over the team's lack of "big bodies" to defend against Shaquille O'Neal.
 This led to forward/center Jermaine O'Neal being traded to the Indiana Pacers for Dale Davis.
 This trade was regarded as a disastrous move by the Blazers, as Jermaine O'Neal would go on to become an 6-time All-Star.
 Finally, the Blazers signed the free agent forward Ruben Patterson, a controversial decision due to his criminal background.

 With the new lineup, the team won 42 of their first 60 games.
-After Wells suffered a season-ending injury, the team was swept in four games by the Lakers.
+After Wells suffered a season-ending injury, disfunction, and moves that backfired completely - like signing point guard Rod Strickland, the team plummeted in the standings and was swept in three games by the Lakers in the first round - a year removed from being one game away from the NBA finals.

 That offseason the churning continued; Dunleavy was fired, and replaced with Maurice Cheeks, a "players' coach" who some thought would relate better to the players than Dunleavy did.
 More transactions followed as the Blazers traded Steve Smith to the Spurs for Derek Anderson.